Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Introduction

-The SHS survey reaches a magnitude depth of approximately $R_S\simeq$ 20.5 for continuum point sources, and has a faint sensitivity limit to diffuse emission of 2--5 rayleighs\footnote{1 rayleigh = 10$^{6}$/4$\pi$ photons cm$^{-2}$ s$^{-1}$ sr$^{-1}$ = 2.41 $\times$ 10$^{-7}$ erg cm$^{-2}$ s$^{-1}$ sr$^{-1}$ at H$\alpha$.} (see Paper~I for further details).
-This can be compared to the approximate limit of the best Palomar Observatory Sky Survey (POSS) red plates, which used the 103a-E emulsion, of $\sim$20~rayleighs (see Peimbert, Rayo \& Torres-Peimbert 1975), a factor of 10 brighter than the SHS limit.
-Both the POSS-II (Reid et al. 1991) and UKST red plates used the IIIa-F emulsion; these plates have a sensitivity limit about twice as deep as the POSS, or $\sim$10 -- 12~R. In comparison, sky-limited narrowband CCD sensitivity limits are at the $\sim$1~R level (e.g. Xilouris et al. 1996), comparable to the Southern H$\alpha$ Sky Survey Atlas (SHASSA; Gaustad et al. 2001) and the Virginia-Tech Spectral-line Survey (VTSS; Dennison, Simonetti \& Topasna 1998).
-For summaries of past, present and upcoming \ha\ surveys, see Paper~I and Frew, Boji{\v c}i{\'c} \& Parker (2013, hereafter FBP13).
+The magnitude limit of the SHS is $R_S\simeq$\,20.5 for continuum point sources, and has a faint sensitivity limit to diffuse emission of 2--5\,rayleighs\footnote{The rayleigh (R) is a unit of photon flux (Hunten, Roach \& Chamberlain 1956; Baker 1974; van Tassel \& Paulsen 1975), where 1\,R = 10$^{6}$/4$\pi$\,photon\,cm$^{-2}$\,s$^{-1}$\,sr$^{-1}$ = 2.41\,$\times$ 10$^{-7}$\,erg\,cm$^{-2}$\,s$^{-1}$\,sr$^{-1}$ at H$\alpha$.} (Paper~I).
+This can be compared to the limit of the best Palomar Observatory Sky Survey (POSS) red plates, on the 103a-E emulsion, of $\sim$20\,R (see Peimbert, Rayo \& Torres-Peimbert 1975).
+Both the POSS-II (Reid et al. 1991) and UKST red plates used the IIIa-F emulsion; these plates have a sensitivity limit of $\sim$10--12\,R. In comparison, sky-limited narrowband CCD limits are at the $\sim$1\,R level (e.g. Xilouris et al. 1996), comparable to the Southern H$\alpha$ Sky Survey Atlas (SHASSA; Gaustad et al. 2001) and the Virginia-Tech Spectral-line Survey (VTSS; Dennison, Simonetti \& Topasna 1998).
+Note that the SHS coverage is over a factor of two larger than the equivalent northern INT Photometric \ha\ Survey (IPHAS; Drew et al. 2005), which only extends to $|$b$|$ $\sim5$\arcdeg.
+The new VST/OmegaCam Photometric \ha\ Survey of the Southern Galactic Plane (VPHAS+; Drew et al. 2014)\footnote{\url{http://www.vphasplus.org/}} is the southern counterpart of IPHAS, and also only extends to $|$b$|$ $\sim5$\arcdeg.
+VPHAS+ has been underway on the ESO VST telescope in Chile since the start of 2012, but will only supersede the SHS in the Galactic bulge and inner plane ($|$b$|$ \lessim\ 5\arcdeg) regions.
+For reviews of current and upcoming \ha\ surveys, see Paper~I and Frew, Boji{\v c}i{\'c} \& Parker (2013, hereafter FBP13).

-An in-depth discussion of the technical details of the SHS was presented in Paper I. The scientific exploitation of the SHS is still underway, as it has proven to be an excellent discovery medium for both extended nebulae and compact \ha\ emitters.
-One area of particular success has been in the detection of unprecedented numbers of new Galactic planetary nebulae (PNe), published in the two Macquarie/AAO/Strasbourg H$\alpha$ (MASH) catalogues (Parker et al. 2006; Miszalski et al. 2008).
-While large numbers of these PNe are concentrated in the Galactic bulge (Acker, Peyaud \& Parker 2006), many are found throughout the SHS footprint along the SGP.
-These discoveries and their subsequent spectroscopic confirmation are having a major impact on PN science (see Parker et al. 2012a, for a review).